neurall/gate_is_all_you_need/readme.md

 there is weight also between two inputs in otder to work as not= by shortcircuiting two nand inputs we get not.
 But this seems stupid perhaps having weighted and or not everywhere is better than this stupid aditional weight?

+Hmm Also...
+When you think about it. looking at typical biological neruon with all those hundreds complex dendritic connections no all meeting in one point byt via some kind of structure.

+Structure not that different from half of autoencoder.
+Isnt dendritic half of neuron actually half of atypical hourglass autoencoder architecture?

+Isn't there actually dimensionality reduction happenin in simmilar higher order feature detection way happening too?
+Isn't therefore each neuron actially miniature autoencoder too ?